n3k0tech/pronoun-app/README.md

-**App designed to let users show off their pronouns in social media bios and teach people how to use pronouns**
+**App designed to be a useful resource for people to communicate the personal pronoun they use**